Dana (NYSE:DAN) Releases FY 2021 Earnings Guidance

 Dana (NYSE:DAN) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $2.450-$2.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.430.
+The company provided earnings per share (EPS) guidance of $2.450-$2.450 for the period, compared to the Thomson Reuters consensus estimate of $2.430.
 The company issued revenue guidance of $9 billion-$9 billion, compared to the consensus revenue estimate of $8.86 billion.Dana also updated its FY 2023 guidance to $3.500-$3.500 EPS.

+Dana (NYSE:DAN) last posted its quarterly earnings results on Thursday, July 29th.
+The auto parts company reported $0.59 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.49 by $0.10.
+Dana had a net margin of 2.44% and a return on equity of 14.58%.
+The company had revenue of $2.21 billion for the quarter, compared to analyst estimates of $2.09 billion.
+During the same quarter in the previous year, the firm posted ($0.69) earnings per share.
+The company’s quarterly revenue was up 104.5% compared to the same quarter last year.
+Equities analysts expect that Dana will post 2.5 EPS for the current year.

-A number of analysts have recently weighed in on DAN shares.
-Bank of America upgraded shares of Dana from a neutral rating to a buy rating and reduced their target price for the stock from $31.00 to $30.00 in a report on Thursday, September 16th.
-Deutsche Bank Aktiengesellschaft upped their price objective on Dana from $33.00 to $34.00 and gave the company a buy rating in a research report on Monday, August 2nd.
-Zacks Investment Research cut Dana from a hold rating to a strong sell rating in a report on Wednesday, October 6th.
-TheStreet upgraded Dana from a c rating to a b- rating in a report on Friday, July 30th.
-Finally, Wells Fargo & Company dropped their price objective on shares of Dana from $31.00 to $30.00 and set an overweight rating for the company in a research note on Tuesday, October 5th.
-One analyst has rated the stock with a sell rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of Buy and a consensus price target of $29.29.
+DAN has been the topic of several research reports.
+Zacks Investment Research lowered shares of Dana from a hold rating to a strong sell rating in a research report on Wednesday, October 6th.
+Bank of America raised shares of Dana from a neutral rating to a buy rating and decreased their target price for the stock from $31.00 to $30.00 in a report on Thursday, September 16th.
+Wells Fargo & Company decreased their target price on shares of Dana from $31.00 to $30.00 and set an overweight rating on the stock in a report on Tuesday, October 5th.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Dana from $33.00 to $34.00 and gave the stock a buy rating in a report on Monday, August 2nd.
+Finally, TheStreet raised shares of Dana from a c rating to a b- rating in a report on Friday, July 30th.
+One research analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
+According to data from MarketBeat, Dana presently has an average rating of Buy and a consensus price target of $30.83.

 About Dana